mate-academy/jv-program-common-mistakes/java-core/abstract-class-interface/oop-advanced.md

 ## Common mistakes (jv-oop-advanced)

+#### Don't begin class or method implementation with empty line.
+Remove all redundant empty lines, be careful :)

 #### Don't use abstract classes to set behaviour for classes
 Abstract classes and interfaces have different use cases.
 Try to figure out when to use both in this task by yourself.
 If you're blocked [this](https://stackoverflow.com/a/479168) may give you a hint.